savi-lang/savi/spec/compiler/t_type_check.inference.savi.spec.md

 ---

-It infers assignment from an allocated class:
+TODO: It infers assignment from an allocated class:

 ```savi
 :class SomeAllocatableClass